Python Tkinter ToDo List

 • side=RIGHT we have placed scrollbars on the right side of the frame.

-• In the above code, we have provided side=LEFT to Listbox.
-So in this way, both the widgets are assigned paralleled.
+• In the above code, we have provided side=LEFT to the Listbox.
+So in this way, both the widgets are assigned in parallel.

-• fill=BOTH this will fill the blank space in both the directions that are x and y
+• fill=BOTH this will fill the blank space in both directions that are x and y

 • lb.config(yscrollcommand=sb.set) here we have assigned a purpose to the scrollbar.
-In other words, we have bind Listbox with scrollbar
+In other words, we have bound the Listbox with the scrollbar

-• sb.config(command=lb.yview), here yview means scrollbar will go in the vertical direction.
-If it would have been xview then the scrollbar would have worked in the horizontal direction.
+• sb.config(command=lb.yview), where yview means the scrollbar will go in the vertical direction.
+If it had been xview then the scrollbar would have worked in the horizontal direction.

 sb = Scrollbar(frame)